Our Path

 In the Meijän metsät (Our Forests) concept, we started to look at the nearby nature as a treasure chest of the area’s well-being, health and vitality.
 And how we can ensure more and more diverse opportunities for everyone to stay, move and enjoy the nature that surrounds us.

 The first Finnish Outdoor Office Day (Luontotyöpäivä) was celebrated in different parts of Finland on Friday, May 21, 2021.
-The purpose of Outdoor Office Day is to lower the threshold and to go out into nature as part of everyday work, and also to bring nature into work if going outside during the work day is not possible.
+The purpose of Outdoor Office Day is to lower the threshold of going out into nature as part of everyday work.
+And also to bring nature into work if going outside during the work day is not possible.

 Since spring 2023, Finnish Outdoor Office Day has been celebrated as a week-long event – Outdoor Office Day Week (Luontotyöpäiväviikko).

-The first Trail Week of Central Finland (Keski-Suomen reitistöviikko) was held on the 16th–22th of September 2020.
+The first Trail Week was held on the 16th–22th of September 2020.
 The idea of this week is to activate the usage of nature trails and to raise awareness about the positive health benefits of nature.
-Since then, the route week has been held every year in the third week of September.
-A photo contest open to everyone is also organized during the trail week, where the most beautiful nature photos along the trails in Central Finland are sought.
+Since then, the Trail Week has been held every year in the third week of September.
+In 2025, the Trail Week will expand to all of Finland!